incognitoChito/raft_pmx/README.md

 ### exercise background
 You are kicking off a new project for revamping a legacy system into a new web based application.
 Your team comprises of 7 people: Product Manager (me), Tech Lead, Frontend Dev, Backend Dev, Design Lead, UX Researcher, Content Strategist.
 The client team comprises of Product Owner and few other stakeholders.
 The overall product vision and the roadmap for the first phase has been shared with your team.
 The discovery for the first phase has been completed by the internal stakeholder/client team.
 The client has requested that product be developed in the open source and is managed using ZenHub.
 ### deliverables
 1. Draft a kick off agenda that you may propose for kick off meeting(s) with the stakeholders.
 The first week of the project will comprise of kick-off meetings with your team and the client team.
+DONE
 2. Create a GitHub Public Repository to manage the product development.
+DONE
 3. The kick off agenda from (1) should be in the README.md file of the repo.
 Define all sprint ceremonies including the structure and output for each ceremony in the README.
 4. Setup boards and create issues for Sprint 0.
 The sprint duration will be two weeks.
 5. Enable Zenhub (https://www.zenhub.com/) -- It is free for public repositories.
 We will view Zenhub via the Google Chrome Plugin
 6. Provide write access to the repository to the following folks: omnipresent07, shubhi-raft, and turbomarc
-## Proposed Kick-off Agenda (day 1, week 1)
+## Proposed Kick-off Agenda
 ### Team Meet and Greet
 - Please introduce yourself
 - Briefly describe what your core contribution will be